STORIES BEHIND THE SHIELD

 Nana was a Senior Lab technician for a major medical facility.
 She was loved by her colleagues and peers in the field.
 I remember as a small boy visiting her job and meeting her colleagues who highly respected her.

-My wife(at the time) and I were out to eat one afternoon when I received a call from Nana.
+My wife(at the time) and I was out to eat one afternoon when I received a call from Nana.
 She wanted to tell us that our younger sons' temperature had risen and caused him to stop breathing.
 We were on the next flight back home.

 What happened was, they were watching TV and my son was in her lap.
-She had looked down at him and noticed that he had stopped breathing.
+She looked down at him and noticed that he had stopped breathing.
 He was turning blue.
 She explained that she started CPR while calling 911.
 When the medics arrived he was breathing but stopped again.
 She started CPR again in the ambulance.

-By the time they arrived at the Hospital(Jacobi) he was breathing again.
+By the time they arrived at the Hospital(Jacobi), he was breathing again.
 They monitored him, cleared him, and sent him home.

 Apparently, he had an ear infection that caused his temperature to rise rapidly which in turn caused him to stop breathing.
 He was 3.
 He is now 33.